DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/10 Visual Elements/010 Series.md

 There can be several series displayed in the polar chart.
 In this instance, **series** is an array of series objects.
 You can specify series settings in the following three layers.

 * **Common Series Settings**
-To set a particular option to a common value for each series, use the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/commonSeriesSettings/') configuration object.
+To set a particular property to a common value for each series, use the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/commonSeriesSettings/') configuration object.

 		<!--JavaScript-->var polarChartOptions = {
             // ...